-We’re here to support pet owners who are at risk of having to surrender their pets.
-If you are struggling with your pet, we may be able to help.
-Please see below for resources that may allow you to keep your pet in your home and surrender options for cats and dogs.
+We understand how difficult the decision can be to give up a pet.
+If you are struggling with your dog or cat, and are at risk of having to surrender, we may be able to help.
+Please see below for resources that may allow you to keep your pet in your home, or surrender options for your pet.

-The surrender fee for all single dogs, cats and critters is $60.
+The surrender fee for all owned single dogs, cats and critters is $60.

-The fee for litters of puppies or kittens is $75.
+The fee for owned litters of puppies or kittens is $75.

 We Do Offer Low-Income Assistance

 Please bring proof of the following to your appointment, and we will work with you to discount your surrender fee:

 - Food stamps (you must also show a current acceptance letter)

 - AHCCCS card (you must also show a current acceptance letter)